When Death Occurs

 Begin to Make Arrangements

-Once your loved one has been declared dead you and your family can proceed with making any type of funeral arrangements.
-Your loved one may have pre-planned any type of services, and you and your family should first look into those choices.
-If your loved one has not made any previous type of arrangements, and you will set up a meeting with the funeral director and begin discussing options.
+Once your loved one has been declared as deceased, you and your family can proceed with making funeral arrangements.
+Your loved one may have pre-planned services, and you and your family can utilize the money set aside for their care.
+If your loved one has not made any previous arrangements, and you will set up a meeting with our funeral director and begin discussing options.

 During this time, if the deceased hasn’t made their final wishes known, the family will need to decide if they will bury or cremate the body, and what type of service should be held.
-These decisions include the time, date and location of any service; what type of casket or urn your loved one needs; drafting an online memorial/obituary notice; and make any decisions about the specifics of the service like who the celebrant or minister will be, what music will be played and who will speak.
+Some decisions include the time, date and location of any service; what type of casket or urn your loved one needs; sharing an online memorial obituary notice; and make any decisions about the specifics of the service like who the celebrant or minister will be, what music will be played and who will speak.

 Information Funeral Directors May Need

-Once you have met the funeral director, they will advise you on any information or paperwork they need for the death certificate or to proceed with making final arrangements
+We will work with you to collect any information or paperwork needed for the death certificate or to proceed with making final arrangements.

 Funeral directors will need important documents to complete any legal paperwork.
 These documents include: